kumaran-is/covid-tracker/README.md

 ## Host the Application on AWS S3 using AWS CLI

 1. Run below command to create a bucket in S3.
-This command creates a bucket in  `us-east-1` AWS region. 👉 Make sure to replace `bucket_name` with your own bucket name and `region` with the region that you want to create the bucket in the package.json scripts.
+This command creates a bucket in  `us-east-1` AWS region. 👉 Make sure to replace `bucket_name` with your own `yourdomainname` and `region` with the region that you want to create the bucket in the package.json scripts `aws-cb`.
 👉 Note: Bucket name must be unique across all existing bucket names in Amazon S3.
 The bucket name should be same as domain or subdomain.
-Example something like `covid.com` or `dev.covid.com`.
+Example something like `yourdomainname.com` or `dev.yourdomainname.com`.

   ```bash
   npm run aws-cb
   ```

-2. Run below command to enable S3 for static web hosting. 👉 Make sure to replace `bucket_name` with your own bucket name
+2. Run below command to enable S3 for static web hosting. 👉 Make sure to replace `bucket_name` with your own `yourdomainname` in package.json script `aws-website`

   ```bash
   npm run aws-website
   ```

 3. To make your hosted Angular app available to the public, all objects in the S3 bucket need to be publicly accessible.
-Go to your bucket in AWS console and create a bucket policy for you S3 bucket as mentioned below. 👉 Make sure to replace `bucket_name` with your own bucket name
+Go to your bucket in AWS console and create a bucket policy for you S3 bucket as mentioned below. 👉 Make sure to replace `bucket_name` with your own `yourdomainname`

   ```JSON
  {